ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/learn/amp-caches-and-cors/how_amp_pages_are_cached@fr.md

 By using the AMP format, you are making your content available to be cached by AMP Caches.
 There are a few ways that your AMP page can end up in an AMP Cache:

-- **Platform discovery**:  Platforms discover your AMP content via the `<html ⚡>` or `<html amp>` tag and cache the content.
-For example, Google Search crawls content; for any identified and valid AMP pages, the content is added to the Google AMP Cache.
+- **Découverte de plateformes** : les plateformes découvrent votre contenu AMP via l abalise `<html ⚡>` ou `<html amp>` et mettent le contenu en cache.
+Par exemple, la recherche Google explore le contenu ; pour toutes les pages AMP identifiées et valides, le contenu est ajouté au cache Google AMP.

 - **Cache URL request**: Platforms can specifically request an AMP page by using the AMP Cache URL format.
 The AMP Cache acts as a reverse proxy, therefore, when the platform accesses the page, it results in the page being cached automatically.